Vectors of matroids over tracts: Examples

 \subsection{Oriented matroids}

-\begin{cor} $\WW\subseteq \S^E$ is the set of $\S$-vectors of an $\S$-matroid with $\S$-circuit set $\CC$ if and only $\WW$ is the set of signed vectors of an oriented matroid with signed circuit set $\CC$. \end{cor}
+\begin{prop} $\WW\subseteq \S^E$ is the set of $\S$-vectors of an $\S$-matroid with $\S$-circuit set $\CC$ if and only $\WW$ is the set of signed vectors of an oriented matroid with signed circuit set $\CC$. \end{prop}

 \begin{proof} For $F=\S$ the $F$-circuit axioms coincide with the usual signed circuit axioms (Corollary 1 in~\cite{Del11} and Theorem 3.6.1 in~\cite{BLSWZ}).
 Further, $\WW$ is the set of signed vectors of an oriented matroid if and only if $\WW=(\CC^*)^\perp$ for some signed circuit set $\CC^*$ (Proposition 3.7.12 in~\cite{BLSWZ}).
 In either the usual oriented matroid context of the $\S$-matroid context, the set of signed circuits/$\S$-circuits corresponding to $\WW$ is $\minsupp(\WW-\{\0\})$. \end{proof}